martygubar/bds-getting-started/bdr-to-objstore.md

-# Use BDR to Backup Your Cluster to Object Store
+# Use BDR to Backup Your Hadoop Cluster to Oracle Object Storage
   ![](images/100/Title-100.png)

 ## Introduction

-In this lab you will back up data and Metadata to Oracle Object Store
+In this lab you will back up data and Metadata to Oracle Object Storage

-## Lab:  Backup to Oracle Object Store
+## Lab:  Backup to Oracle Object Storage

-- Use Zeppelin to report on data captured in Oracle Database 18c
-- Learn how to seamlessly access data in Oracle Object Store from Oracle Database using Big Data SQL-enabled external tables.
+* Restore the data created during

 ## Steps

-### **STEP 1:** Create a bucket in Oracle Object Store
+### **STEP 1:** Create a bucket in Oracle Object Storage

 * From your browser, Oracle Cloud Infrastructure:
   [http://localhost:8090/#/](http://localhost:8090/#/)